Smack in the middle of this sticky hot month, all I want for dinner is something cool and crispy.

 Nothing hot and bubbling from the oven.
 In fact, don’t ask me to turn on the oven at all.

-I want a Wedge Salad, which I call a “knife and fork salad” because it arrives as an entire quarter of a head of iceberg lettuce, and there is no way to eat it gracefully without employing both implements.
+I want a Wedge Salad, which I call a “knife and fork salad” because it arrives on a plate as an entire quarter of a head of iceberg lettuce.
+There is no way to eat it gracefully without employing both implements.
+I also think of it as a vision of ease and chunky loveliness.

 I was treated to this perfect Wedge Salad at my mother’s new assisted living place, called Atria del Rey, in Rancho Cucamonga, Calif.
 Rather than a cafeteria style of eating, their dining room resembles a restaurant, with inventive daily specials and perennial favorites like this Wedge.
 Luckily, my favorite waiter there, Ryan, recommended this salad.
 He knows his stuff!